 Practicing as a pharmacist without an active license is illegal in every state.
 Typical penalties include civil fines, forfeited income, and in some states criminal charges on repeat offenses.

-Practicing pharmacy without an active license violates state law across the country.
-Violators face civil fines and must repay any income earned while unlicensed.
-States may impose criminal penalties for repeat offenses, though these are typically short sentences.
-The specific consequences vary by state and the circumstances of the violation.
+Practicing as a pharmacist without an active license violates state law nationwide.
+Violators face civil fines and must forfeit any income earned while unlicensed.
+Repeat offenses can result in criminal charges in some states, potentially including jail time.
+The specific penalties vary by jurisdiction and offense history.

 Employment change 2024 to 2034.
 Flagged as a bright-outlook occupation.

 You'll follow a consistent path across most states.
 First, complete accredited education in your field.
-Then pass a national or state exam.
-You'll need supervised experience under a licensed professional, typically ranging from 1 to 4 years depending on your state.
-Expect a background check before approval.
-Once licensed, you must complete continuing education credits before each renewal to keep your license active.
-Requirements differ by state and profession, so verify specifics with your licensing board.
+Next, pass a national or state exam.
+Then gain supervised experience under an licensed professional.
+You'll need to clear a background check before your license issues.
+After that, you must complete continuing education courses before each renewal.
+The exact requirements shift by state: education hours, degree levels, and experience minimums all differ.
+Check your state's board for specifics.

 National hourly wage by percentile.